Paras-245/notes/dsa with cpp/16_Selection Sort.md

 ## Sorting :
- arranging elements in increasing or decreasing
+arranging elements in increasing or decreasing order
+## What is Selection Sort :
+- there will be diff rounds or passes
+- in every pass we take the minimum element and